smu095/presentations/mcmc-pymc3-101/README.md

 framework PyMC3.

 ## Todo list
-See issue ... for the current to do list.
+See [issue #12](https://github.com/smu095/presentations/issues/12) for the current to do list.

 ## Contents
 TODO.